LankeyBoard/RulesGraph/generatedRules.md

 slug: HEALING-DYING-ALLY

 ruleType: RULE\
-If an ally is at 0 health, you can use an action to attempt to heal them.
-Make an Intellect test, Pass: 15, Fail: 10.
+If an ally is at 0 Health, you can use an Action to attempt to heal them.
+Make an Intellect Test, Pass: 15, Fail: 10.
 On a pass they regain 1 Health, on a fail they lose 1 Stamina.

 ## Healing when Catching Your Breath